futoin/specs/draft/ftn3_iface_definition.md

                 },
                 "inherit" : {
                     "type" : "string",
-                    "description" : "Name of interface identifier to be inherited" },
+                    "description" : "Name:version of interface to be inherited" },
                 "requires" : {
                     "type" : "array",